pfunks/TCTest/test_faq.md

 Out of the new tokens that are generated:
 - 75% go to the rewards pool, which is split between authors and curators.
 - 15% of the new tokens are awarded to holders of Steem Power.
-- The remaining 10% is for witness pay.
+- The remaining 10% pays for the witnesses to power the blockchain.

 ## How is the reward pool split between authors and curators?